ocarvente/ocarvente/README.md

 -->

+ 🔭 I’m currently working on Play-Sheet-IO<br />

- 🌱 I’m currently learning Canvas API And React-Router-Dom<br />
+ 🌱 I am currently learning about Canvas API and React-Router-Dom<br />
- 💬 Ask me about Javascript/Ruby <br />
- 📫 How to reach me: oscar.carvente@gmail.com <br />

  😄 Pronouns: He/Him <br />

- ⚡ Fun fact: I used to be a high school math teacher <br />
+ ⚡ Fun fact: I used to be a high school math teacher! <br />